 - Attempting to reverse the Department of Licensing's revocation of your license

-After a DUI arrest, it’s vital to act fast.
-You have 7 days starting on the day of your DUI arrest to request a hearing or else you waive your right to a hearing by the Washington State Department of Licensing (DOL).
-If you waive your right to a DOL hearing, then you could automatically lose your license.
-At the DOL hearing, an examiner will look at your case and decide whether or not to uphold the suspension.
+After a DUI arrest, it's vital to act fast.
+You have seven days starting on the day of your DUI arrest to request a hearing, or else you waive your right to a hearing by the Washington State Department of Licensing (DOL).
+You could automatically lose your license if you waive your right to a DOL hearing.
+At the DOL hearing, an examiner will examine your case and decide whether or not to uphold the suspension.
 This is why representation from a Seattle DUI attorney can go a long way in helping the examiner rule in your favor.

 Some charge reductions could also come with an administrative suspension.
 For example, an excellent outcome could be a reckless driving charge, which is a gross misdemeanor.
-However, even a DUI charge that gets reduced to reckless driving comes with its own 30-day license suspension.
-If you have already lost your license from the administrative action (DOL hearing) then you will NOT be re-suspended for an additional 30 days.
+However, even a DUI charge that gets reduced to reckless driving comes with a 30-day license suspension.
+If you have already lost your license from the administrative action (DOL hearing), you will NOT be re-suspended for 30 days.
 You will instead get day-for-day credit from the original suspension on the 90-day or 1-year administrative suspension.
-Depending on whether you had a BAC over .08 and first offense, or refused a breath test, you could get a 1-year suspension.
+Depending on whether you had a BAC over .08 and the first offense or refused a breath test, you could get a 1-year suspension.

 It's critical to know that arresting officers should provide you with a DOL hearing request form on the day of your DUI arrest, but unfortunately, they don't always do this.
-Be sure to request the hearing request form from your arresting officer so that you don't risk losing your license.
-On the hearing request form, the 7-day rule is emphasized in bold letting and reads, "Your request must be postmarked within 7 days of the date of arrest, or within 7 days of the date the notice was given."
-If you have not been given a DOL DUI hearing request form by the arresting officer, or if you have misplaced it since being released from custody, let me know.
-I am able to get you another and will not let you forget this important task.
+Be sure to request the hearing request form from your arresting officer, so you don't risk losing your license.
+On the hearing request form, the 7-day rule is emphasized in bold letting and reads, "Your request must be postmarked within seven days of the date of arrest, or within seven days of the date the notice was given."
+If the arresting officer has not given you a DOL DUI hearing request form, or if you have misplaced it since being released from custody, let me know.
+I can get you another and will not let you forget this important task.

 With this in mind, the license suspension penalties for a DUI conviction in Washington State include: